EUDAT-Training/B2SHARE-Training/api/00_Getting_your_access_token.md

 **Note 2:** It is not possible to programmatically register new or administer existing tokens.
 This can only be done through the [B2SHARE website](https://trng-b2share.eudat.eu).

+**Note 3:** The generated token is unique for all instances and therefore can only be used for the instance you created it on.
+A token of the production instance of B2SHARE can therefore not be used on the training instance and vice-versa!

 #### Deleting a token
 You can delete a token by clicking on the 'Remove' button next to each token's title.
 Once a token has been removed it can no longer be used to authenticate a user while using the B2SHARE REST API.